mailjet/wordpress-mailjet-plugin-apiv3/README.txt

 4. Configure a subscription widget to collect subscribers from your site

 == Changelog ==

+= 5.1.3 =
+* Allow use of filter to replace the subscription confirmation email for ContactForm7, WooCommerce and comment authors subscriptions

 = 5.1.2 =
 * Allow use of TLS for ports 587 / 588